Acid rock: Definitions

 "Acid rock" as a term was initially (and often still is) loosely defined.
 In 1969, as the genre was still solidifying, rock journalist Nik Cohn called it a "fairly meaningless phrase that got applied to any group, no matter what its style".
 The term was originally used to describe the background music for acid trips in underground parties in the 1960s (e.g. the Merry Pranksters' "Acid Tests") and as a catchall term for the more eclectic Haight-Ashbury bands in San Francisco.
 The Grateful Dead's Jerry Garcia believed that acid rock is music you listen to while under the influence of acid, further stating that there is no real "psychedelic rock" and that it is Indian classical music and some Tibetan music "designed to expand consciousness".

 The term has often been deployed interchangeably with "psychedelic rock" or "psychedelia", particularly during the genre's nascence.
-However, the distinction between the heavier “acid rock” and the more general or inclusive genre of “psychedelic rock” has been well established.
-According to Per Elias Drabløs, "acid rock is generally considered a subgenre of psychedelic rock", while Steve and Alan Freeman state the two terms are more or less synonymous, and that "what is usually referred to as acid rock is generally the more extreme end of that genre".
+However, the distinction between the heavier "acid rock" and the more general or inclusive genre of "psychedelic rock" has been well established.
+According to Per Elias Drabløs, "acid rock is generally considered a subgenre of psychedelic rock", while Steve and Alan Freeman state the two terms are more or less synonymous, and that "what is usually referred to as acid rock is generally the more extreme end of [the psychedelic rock genre]".
 This would mean psychedelic rock that is heavier, louder, or harder.
+Additionally, music critics later retroactively labelled the bridge between acid rock and later hard rock and heavy metal acts as "heavy psych".

 When defined specifically as a hard rock variant of psychedelia, acid rock is distinguished as having evolved from the 1960s garage punk movement, with many of its bands eventually transforming into heavy metal acts.
 Percussionist John Beck defines "acid rock" as synonymous with hard rock and heavy metal.
 The term eventually encompassed heavy, blues-based hard rock bands.
 Musicologist Steve Waksman wrote that "the distinction between acid rock, hard rock, and heavy metal can at some point never be more than tenuous".